marekott/ProjectsBase/README.md

 Web application is written in ASP.NET and uses Entity Framework to store and read data from a database.
 Models library is created with .Net Framework.

+## Getting started
+Website isn't hosted yet on any server.
+To use it, download repository and host it via Visual Studio (IIS).
+Be sure to install localdb in order to use this application locally.

 ## To do
-1. Login mechanism
-2. Separate project responsible for operating on database with REST API.
+1. Separate project responsible for operating on database with REST API.